CODE OF CONDUCT

 Immunity Under the Defend Trade Secrets Act of 2016

-The federal Defend Trade Secrets Act of 2016 provides immunity in certain circumstances to Company employees, contractors, and consultants for limited disclosures of Company Trade Secrets.
-Specifically, Company employees, contractors, and consultants may disclose Trade Secrets:
+The federal Defend Trade Secrets Act of 2016 provides immunity in certain circumstances to Adaptive employees, contractors, and consultants for limited disclosures of Adaptive Trade Secrets.
+Specifically, Adaptive employees, contractors, and consultants may disclose Trade Secrets:

-- “in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under ”
+- “in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under “seal.”

-Additionally, Company employees, contractors, and consultants who file retaliation lawsuits for reporting a suspected violation of law may also use and disclose related Trade Secrets in the following manner:
+Additionally, Adaptive employees, contractors, and consultants who file retaliation lawsuits for reporting a suspected violation of law may also use and disclose related Trade Secrets in the following manner:

 - the individual may disclose the Trade Secret to his/her attorney, and